pingcap/tiunimanager-ui/CONTRIBUTING.md

 Unfortunately, we are not able to investigate / fix bugs without clear steps to reproduce the behavior, so if we don't hear back from you, we are going to close an issue that doesn't have enough info to be reproduced.

-You can file new issues by selecting from our [new issue templates](issue-template) and filling out the issue template.
+You can file new issues by selecting from our [new issue templates][issue-template] and filling out the issue template.

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)